Sarah Martin

 Donna Southworth

-Donna Southworth has the position of Emerging Director.
-She is a Cook Island European mother of three and grandparent to one.
+Donna is a Cook Island European mother of three and grandparent to one.

 She has extensive experience in the area of special needs and neurodiversity as both a practitioner and leader RTLB.
 Donna is passionate about finding the potential in people and developing that potential through courageous leadership, and mana-s a process of reciprocity and mutual recognition